michael mack poet playwright performer

-Why my mother chopped off her hair,
+Why my mother chopped off her hair

-followed me to the school bus stop
+and followed me to the school bus stop

 that morning in second grade,